ericmariot/github-explorer/README.md

-# This project was created using the following libraries:
+# This project was created using the following libraries :books:
 ### ReactJS
 More about: https://en.reactjs.org/